Jamie Hamilton (publisher): Life

-Hamilton studied law and language at Gonville and Caius College, Cambridge, before attracting attention as an oarsman with Thames Rowing Club.
-He was a member of the Thames eight which won the Grand Challenge Cup at Henley Royal Regatta in 1927.
-The Thames eight including Hamilton, won the Grand Challenge Cup again in 1928 and was chosen to represent Great Britain rowing at the 1928 Summer Olympics where they won a silver medal.
-He married Jean Forbes-Robertson in 1929, but the marriage ended in 1933.
+Hamilton was born in Indianapolis to a Scottish father, James Neilson Hamilton, businessman, his wife, Susanne or Alice van Valkenburg, an American.
+He was raised by relatives in Scotland, and educated at Rugby School.
+He studied modern languages and law at Gonville and Caius College, Cambridge, and was called to the bar in 1925.
+As a member of the Thames Rowing Club, he was part of the eight which won the Grand Challenge Cup at Henley Royal Regatta in 1927.
+A different crew including Hamilton won the Grand Challenge Cup again in 1928, and was chosen to represent Great Britain in rowing at the 1928 Summer Olympics where they won a silver medal.

+Hamilton married Jean Forbes-Robertson in 1929, but the marriage ended in 1933.
+In 1940 he married Yvonne Pallavicino.
+They lived on Hamilton Terrace in St John's Wood, London.
+They had one son, historian Alastair Hamilton.